camoo/camoo-woocommerce-gateway/readme.txt

 2. Search for "CamooPay."
 3. Install the plugin by pressing the "Install" button.
 4. Activate the plugin by pressing the "Activate" button.
-5. Open the settings page for e-Commerce and click the "Payments" tab.
+5. Go to WooCommerce, click on settings and select the "Payments" tab.
 6. Click on the line for "CamooPay for e-commerce Payment."
 7. Configure your CamooPay for e-commerce Gateway settings.

-More details can be found on the [documentation website](https://camoo.cm)
+More details can be found on the [documentation website](https://www.camoo.cm)

 = Minimum Requirements =
 * WordPress version 6.0 or greater.